At 7 years old, Max is a smart and sociable kid and the center of attention wherever he goes.

 In 2018, the couple traveled to China and came home to Illinois with their new son, then 4 years old.
 But a few months later, doctors found four active tumors in the boy’s right eye.
 The family quickly headed for St. Jude.

-Families, like Max's, will never receive a bill from St. Jude for anything.
+Families, like Max's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 Shortly after treatment began, doctors discovered still more tumors.
 They told Shane and Yanin that Max’s remaining eye should be enucleated.
 If not, the cancer might spread to his brain.
 The couple agreed.